 Michael Schenker started with Scorpions before joining UFO and then starting The Michael Schenker Group.
 Schenker’s main guitar for much of his career was a Gibson Flying V, which he typically played through a wah-wah pedal (used as a parametric equalizer to boost the midrange tone.
 Schenker was the inspiration for Metallica’s early twin-Flying V sound (though James Hetfield’s white “V” was not a Gibson).

 Check out this decidedly hard rockin’ live version of “Man!
 I Feel Like A Woman!” – a four guitar assault including the dude on the riser next to the drummer playing a Flying V with a slide.
 He’s into it.
-(And yes, I recognize this entry doesn’t exactly fit the “guitar icon” profile, but I stumbled upon it and thought it was a fun addition.)
+(And yes, I recognize this entry doesn’t exactly fit the “guitar icon” profile, but I stumbled upon it and thought it was worth including.)

 Forming half of Judas Priest’s twin guitar attack, founding member KK Downing’s trademark guitars were Gibsons, starting with an SG Junior (his first professional instrument) but eventually landing on the model he would be most closely associated with for the rest of his career: the Gibson Flying V.

 Though perhaps more familiar with images of Tom Petty holding a Rickenbacker or Telecaster, Petty has a connection to the Flying V, as seen in this 1977 promo shot and emblazoned in the Tom Petty and the Heartbreakers logo.